byjpr/MapRewire/README.md

 # MapRewire

 Syntactic sugar to simply bulk rekey maps.
-MapRewire takes two arguments, data (map) and transformation (list of transformations).
+MapRewire takes two arguments, data (map) and transformation (list of transformations / string of transformations separated by whitespace).

 ### Why did I do this?